redhat-cop/openshift-migration-best-practices/planning.md

 MTC migrates all namespaced resources, including Custom Resources.
 MTC can dynamically discover all the API resources in each referenced namespace.

 MTC migrates some cluster-scoped resources.
 If a namespaced resource references a cluster-scoped resource, it is migrated.
-Migratable resources include persistent volumes (PVs) bound to a persistent volume claim, cluster role bindings, and security context constraints.
+Migratable resources include persistent volumes (PVs) bound to a persistent volume claim, cluster role bindings, and security context constraints (SCCs).

 **Migrating persistent volume data**